 There are many amazing hosting providers that can offer you a “fair” amount of disk space and RAM per account.
 But we crunched some numbers and found out that Hostpapa offers the best bang for your buck.

 They don’t only offer a generous amount of space and RAM, but they also offer free SSL certificates, daily backups, 24/7 customer support, and much more.

 So if you are looking for a great hosting provider, we recommend giving Hostpapa a try.

-We hope this article helped you understand what hard disk space is and why it matters.
+We hope this article helped you understand hard disk space and why it matters.
 If you have any questions, please feel free to leave a comment below and we will be happy to help.

 Thanks for reading!